broesamle/clip_8/README.md

 **What you see is what you compute.**

+[Demo session screenshots/slideshow](https://github.com/broesamle/clip8_materials/raw/master/demo-session-screenshots.pdf) (PDF) for a **very** first impression, START HERE!

+[Demos](https://broesamle.github.io/clip_8/demos/), for a first impression.

-`clip_8` is probably best described as a _visual virtual machine_ operating on inline SVG in the DOM.
+`clip_8` is probably best described as a _visual virtual machine_ operating on inline SVG in the browser's DOM.

 + Instructions and data are implemented as graphical SVG elements.